 4. Look for help

 The downside to being a younger homebuyer: You might not be earning that much money yet, or have much of a credit history.

 However, that can actually help you qualify for down payment assistance.

 “State and local programs can provide great financial help for first-time homebuyers to help with down payments, closing costs or other costs associated with a home purchase,” says Pete Boomer, executive vice president at PNC Bank.

 Check out Bankrate’s list of first-time buyer programs by state to learn your options.

-Generation Z is the generation that followed the Millennials.
-Born between 1997 and 2012, the members of Gen Z are digital natives accustomed to always having access to the internet and a smartphone.
-There are around 68 million members of Gen Z in the U.S.
+Generation Z is the generation that follows millennials and precedes Generation Alpha.
+Born between 1997 (or 1996, or 1999, depending on who you ask) and 2012, the members of Gen Z are digital natives accustomed to always having access to the internet and a smartphone.

 Affordability is a challenge for Gen Z homebuyers, but it’s also a challenge for millennials and buyers of other generations.
 The Gen Zers now in early adulthood have had less time to accumulate savings than previous generations, which could make it more difficult to become a homeowner in the short term.